na-na-hi/renget/archive/lcbguide.md

 Taking the following scenario as an example:

 ![Clashes](https://files.catbox.moe/0ogspw.png)
 In a clash the Offense Level of both sides are compared.
 The side with the higher Offense Level gains +1 Clash power for every 3 points of difference between Offense Levels.
 In this instance Drilling Stab (2 coins) will clash against Stab (1 coin).
 Faust's Offense Level is 24 points higher than the enemies, so she has +8 clash value.
 Faust's base coin power on this skill is 14.
 For each heads coin that lands on her skill, she will receive +2 clash value, meaning her maximum coin value is 18.
-Dominating is the chance of winning the clash.
-Faust is guaranteed to win this clash, but not all Dominating clashes are guaranteed.
+Dominating is the probability of winning the Clash.
+Faust is guaranteed to win this Clash, but not all Dominating clashes are guaranteed.
+The probability shown also takes Sanity and some status effects into account.

 The Defense Level is matched against the attacker's Offense Level.
-When a character is on the receiving end of an attack, their Defense Level is taken into account in damage calculation, and applies a percentage modifier to how much damage the attack deals.
+When a character is on the receiving end of an attack, their Defense Level is taken into account, and applies a percentage modifier to how much damage the attack deals.
 The damage dealt by an attack is Increased by 3% when the differential between the attacker's Offense Level and the defender's Defense Level is 1, and 28% when the differential is 10.
-As the differential increases, returns diminish, and when the Defense Level is higher than the Offense Level, the modifier is applied as a negative instead, reducing damage dealt.
+As the differential increases, returns diminish.
+When the Defense Level is higher than the Offense Level, the modifier is applied as a negative instead, reducing damage dealt.

 **3. Resonance**
 This is Resonance (Res).
 Resonance is achieved when you use 2 or more skills of the same Sin in the same turn.
 More resonance means more damage, and Resonance is required for some passives to work.